GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 This environment is set up for interactive coding and experimentations.
 After the project is up, the vertex workbench will be deployed from the base environment module on `/modules/base_env/main.tf` and the data scientists can use it to write their data processing code and pipeline components.
 In addition, a cloud storage bucket should be deployed to use as the storage for our operations.
 Optionally, a composer environment can be setup to schedule the pipeline run on intervals.

-Each environment, Development, Non-Production and Production have their own purpose and they are not a mirror from the previous environment.
+Each environment, Development, nonproduction and Production have their own purpose and they are not a mirror from the previous environment.

 The Development environment is responsible to create pipeline components and make sure there are no issues in the environment.

-The non-production environment will result in triggering the pipeline if approved.
+The nonproduction environment will result in triggering the pipeline if approved.
 The vertex pipeline takes about 30 minutes to finish.

 The production environment will provide an endpoint in the project which you can use to make prediction requests.